ewdlop/Die-JayUPro/README.md

 # They are sayingn they are not selling product on TicTik platform

- # They always say the are better and look at all the devices with crappy driver.
+ # They always say the are better and look at all the devices with crappy driver. oh the more drivers the better.
+Did you not know how to solve 分工問題, you get use the partial harmonic sum to find the rate.
+Too abstract.
+How about crunch resistance in parallel?
+(I think the most funny thing is the electronics cirucit are internall parallel and turn off the parallelism some how.)